Scientific Name: Rosa spp.

 - Safety during pregnancy and breastfeeding is not well-established, and consultation with a healthcare professional is recommended.

 - Culinary Use Caution:

-- When using Rose Buds in culinary applications, it’s important to ensure they are sourced from organic and pesticide-free sources.
+- When using Red Rose petals in culinary applications, it’s important to ensure they are sourced from organic and pesticide-free sources.

-Rose Buds, with their delicate fragrance and therapeutic properties, have been cherished in traditional herbal medicine and skincare.
-Whether used for toning the skin, addressing inflammatory conditions, promoting relaxation, or adding a floral touch to culinary creations, Rose Buds offer versatile applications.
-Whether consumed as an infusion or applied topically as rose water, Rose Buds provide natural options for those seeking herbal remedies.
-This Exhaustive Materia Medica aims to provide comprehensive insights into Rose Buds’ botanical description, therapeutic actions, constituents, traditional uses, dosage, precautions, and applications.
-For personalized guidance, consultation with healthcare professionals or herbalists is recommended to ensure safe and effective utilization of Rose Buds as a herbal remedy.
+Red Rose, with its iconic red blooms and captivating fragrance, holds a special place in herbal medicine and skincare.
+Whether used for promoting healthy skin, addressing inflammatory conditions, enhancing mood, or adding a floral touch to culinary creations, Red Rose offers versatile applications.
+Whether consumed as an infusion or applied topically as rose water, Red Rose provides natural options for those seeking herbal remedies.
+This Exhaustive Materia Medica aims to provide comprehensive insights into Red Rose’s botanical description, therapeutic actions, constituents, traditional uses, dosage, precautions, and applications.
+For personalized guidance, consultation with healthcare professionals or herbalists is recommended to ensure safe and effective utilization of Red Rose as a herbal remedy.